 A.4 Single Dish Imaging

 Single dish imaging is supported within CASA using standard tasks and tools.
 The data must be in the Measurement Set format.
-Once there, you can use the sdgrid task or the im (imager) tool to create images:
+Once there, you can use the im (imager) tool to create images:

 Tool example: